kattni/beeware-docs-tools/docs/en/index.md

 Sidebar links exist, and point to the `beeware-docs-tools` repo.
-This confirms that the sidebar content has been loaded, and the `project-name` has been set in the MkDocs configuration file.
+This confirms that the sidebar content has been loaded, and the `project-name` has been set in the MkDocs configuration file, and the version number is computed and added.

 ### Link colors